9tigerio/db2rest/README.md

 # DB2Rest

 DB2Rest is an [Apache 2.0 Licensed](https://github.com/kdhrubo/db2rest/blob/master/LICENSE) open-source low-code middleware that provides secure and blazing fast data access layer over your existing or new databases.
-You can connect to most widely used databases like PostgreSQL, MySQL, Oracle, SQL Server, MongoDB to build REST API in minutes without writing any code.
+You can connect to the most widely used databases like PostgreSQL, MySQL, Oracle, SQL Server, MongoDB to build a REST API in minutes without writing any code.
 You can now focus on building business logic and beautiful user interfaces at speed.